neuron-core/neuron-laravel/README.md

 ## AI Providers

+Neuron allows you to implement AI agents using many different providers, like Anthropic, Gemini, OpenAI, Ollama, Mistral, and many more.
+Learn more about supported providers in the Neuron AI documentation: **https://docs.neuron-ai.dev/the-basics/ai-provider**

-To get an instance of AI provider to be used in your agents, you can use the `NeuronAI\Laravel\AIProvider` service class.
+To get an instance of the AI Provider you want to attach to your agent, you can use the `NeuronAI\Laravel\AIProvider` service class.
-It allows you to get an instance of the provider based on the configuration file.

 ```php
 use NeuronAI\Laravel\AIProvider;